How to Conduct a Remote Interview to Find and Attract the Best Hires

 A Final Word on Remote Interviewing

-Following these best practices for remote interviews will give you the best odds at conducting interviews at scale and finding the best possible candidates.
-They will also sell you and your company to the candidate, ensuring that when you offer a job to them, they will accept.
+Following these best practices for remote interviews will give you the best odds at conducting interviews at scale, finding the best possible candidates, and making great hires.
+They'll also sell you and your company to the candidate, increasing the likelihood that your job offers get accepted.

-To see how our one-way interview software can perfect your remote interviewing process, request a demo of Hireflix today.
+To see how our one-way interview software can improve your screening interview process, request a free demo of Hireflix today.